 Symptoms include nausea, vomiting, diarrhoea, abdominal pain, low-grade fever and malaise.
 The symptoms are usually self-limiting and most people will get better within 1 – 3 days.

 The infection can be transmitted via the following ways:

-- by food or water contaminated with the virus;
+- by consuming food or water contaminated with the virus;

 - by contact with vomitus or faeces from infected persons;

 - by contact with contaminated objects; or

 - by aerosol spread with contaminated droplets of splashed vomitus

 The incubation period is usually 12 – 48 hours.